 - Any history of drainage issues, pooling water, or gutter problems?

-- Have doors/windows been adjusted repeatedly?
+- Have doors or windows been adjusted repeatedly?

 How inspection and engineering usually fit together